 YesCanDo Money is an FCA-approved fee FREE mortgage broker who offers a No-Fee mortgage service and financial advice in the UK.
 With over 30 years of experience in helping customers and a team of experienced mortgage advisors at hand to help you every step of the way.

 YesCanDo Money is the UK’s highest-rated 5-star independent free mortgage broker. < Read the reviews to see how important customer care is to YesCanDo.
 With a modern approach to communication using Zoom and WhatsApp why not make contact and get your future move planned.

 Most Nationwide mortgages are portable however the only way to be certain is to find your latest Nationwide mortgage offer and it should state clearly if the mortgage is portable or you will need a new mortgage from a new lender.

 Are all mortgages portable?

 Not all mortgages are portable.
 Although the majority of UK mortgages are portable the only way of being certain is to check the latest mortgage offer you received from your lender.
 The offer will clearly show if the mortgage is portable or if you will need a new mortgage from a new lender.

 How do I know if my mortgage is portable?

 Although most mortgages are portable before you try and port you need to be 100% sure.
 Find the last mortgage offer that you would have been sent from your current lender when you last took a mortgage product.
 On the lender’s offer, there is a section that will show if your existing mortgage is portable when moving home.
-It will also show any exit fee.
+It will also show early repayment fees.